Biology-inspired joint distribution neurons based on Hierarchical Correlation Reconstruction allowing for multidirectional propagation of values and densities: Extending NN architectures to work on densities

-As linear combination density models can get below 0, we need calibration to make it positive, e.g. $\phi(x)=\ln(1+ \exp(\nu x))/\nu$ softplus for some $\nu>0$.
-Using $\phi(x)=\exp(x-1)$ calibrations instead, we get the original softmax, just reinterpreting features as mixed moments of parameters.
+As linear combination density models can get below 0, we need calibration to make it positive.
+Using $\varphi(x)=\exp(x-1)=\exp(x)/e$ exponential calibration, which as in Fig. \ref{calex} seems natural in higher dimension, we get the original softmax, just reinterpreting features as mixed moments of parameters.

-Transformers are using embeddings in dozens of thousands of features, which might turn out close to of such mixed moments of real-world parameters.
-Especially if modifying softmax of exponential behavior to closer to linear, allowing for better interpretation, and maybe improved architectures.
-It would be valuable to try to reconstruct the original properties from embeddings, e.g. by help of their ground truth - comparing features with $f_\mathbf{j}(\mathbf{x})$ for $\mathbf{x}$ known properties, using polynomial basis or DCT/DST for periodic properties.
+Transformers use embeddings in thousands of features, which might turn out close to of such mixed moments of real-world parameters, leading to better interpretability, and maybe improved architectures.
+It would be valuable to try to reconstruct the original properties from embeddings, e.g. by help of their ground truth - comparing features with $f_\mathbf{j}(\mathbf{x})$ for $\mathbf{x}$ known properties, maybe using it for initialization or fixing during training.
+For periodic properties we can switch from polynomial to DCT/DST basis, like in grokking.
 Finally we should search for automatic extraction of properties, e.g. based on some expected distribution of moments, like higher order ones usually being smaller.